ED CARE GUIDE

 Compounded ED Medications

 Telehealth platforms sometimes offer compounded versions of ED medications — often at lower cost or in custom dosages not commercially available (e.g., sildenafil chewable tablets or custom combination formulations).
-Compounded medications are not FDA-approved but are legal when prepared by FDA-registered compounding pharmacies following USP standards.
+Compounded medications are legal when prepared by licensed compounding pharmacies following USP standards.

 Compounded ED medications can be legitimate and cost-effective, but quality depends entirely on the compounding pharmacy.
-Verify that the pharmacy is PCAB-accredited and registered with the FDA.
+Verify that the pharmacy is PCAB-accredited and licensed and accredited.

 How to Choose